 Python Program to Remove Punctuations from a String

-In this example, the if statement checks each character against punctuations, and if it is not found, the char will assign to a new string, which removes the punctuations.
+In this example, the if statement checks each character against punctuations, and if it is not found, the char will be assigned to a new string, which removes the punctuations.

 punctuations = '''`~!@#$%^&*()-_=+{}[]\|;:'",.<>?'''